The Bible is filled with sadness, but there is also hope. These 5 comforting Bible verses for loss, will remind you of God’s hope when grief comes.

 All 3 losses were tragic and still bring me such sadness, even today.
 But one loss specifically changed my life forever.

 It all started Christmas Eve, 5 years ago.
 I was hurrying around preparing for company coming to celebrate the birth of Jesus.
 What a joyous night!
 The house was clean, the kids were behaving, and dinner was almost done.
 I was feeling pretty good, despite being so busy.

-As I was putting the final touches on dinner and waiting for family to arrive, I walked through the kitchen only to be stopped with an unbearable sharp pain, swiftly followed by a gush of blood spilling everywhere onto the floor.
+As I was putting the final touches on dinner and waiting for family to arrive, I walked through the kitchen only to be stopped with unbearable sharp pain, swiftly followed by a gush of blood spilling everywhere onto the floor.

 I rushed to the bathroom upstairs, having no idea what was happening.
 After a few minutes up there, the pain became excruciating.
-I laid on the bathroom floor, crying and screaming in horrible pain while I called out to my husband.
+I lay on the bathroom floor, crying and screaming in horrible pain while I called out to my husband.

 At that moment, I knew my body was setting things in motion to deliver my ninth sweet baby, Emiliana.
 A little one I’d never get to hear cry or watch grow into a beautiful, young woman.